seasketch/geoprocessing/website/docs/tutorials/extraParams.md

 Sometimes you want to pass additional parameters to a preprocessing or geoprocessing function that are defined outside of the sketch creation process by seasketch or through the report itself.
 These `extraParams` are separate from the `sketch`.
 They are an additional object passed to every preprocessing and geoprocessing function.

+Extra parameters should be JSON serializable.
+Strings, numbers, objects, etc. but no functions.

 Use Cases:

 - Preprocessor